 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct one to two months out and lock the boat crossing too.
 Skip if mainland-Bali convenience matters; Gili Meno trades infrastructure for quiet.